Curriculum

 Curriculum excellence is part of Dunwoody’s value proposition and an expectation of our key stakeholders - students and industry partners.
 Under our Academic Freedom policy, faculty members have the ability to establish course competencies and choose the appropriate subject matter to align with said competencies, including assignments, assessments, reading materials, and other learning activities within the course they are teaching.

-• Creation of new courses
+- Creation of new courses

-• Creation of new academic programs
+- Creation of new academic programs

-• Changes to academic plans
+- Changes to academic plans or existing courses

-• Changes to program outcomes
+- Changes to program or course learning outcomes (CLOs & PLOs)

 Assessment